 - Product details

-Concrex® now contains epoxy novolac resin for an even tougher epoxy resin mortar ideal for repairing cracked, spalled, eroded, damaged or peeling concrete floors including bay edges and broken steps.
+Concrex® now contains epoxy novolac resin for an even tougher epoxy resin mortar ideal for repairing cracked, spalled, eroded, damaged or peeling concrete floors including bay edges, broken steps and concrete bleachers.
 Concrex also works great as a concrete hole filler.

 Features and Benefits of Concrex® – Concrete Epoxy Resin Mortar: